jhenrique04/weatherinlinebot/README.md

 - Search for current weather data by city name.

+- Get information of the current date and time of the city.

+- Get the current weather information (temperature, pressure, wind speed, humidity, cloud cover...)

 - Get a 5-day weather forecast.

-- Get the Air Pullution Index (AQI).

 - Access various weather maps including clouds, precipitation, pressure, wind, and temperature maps.